The Most Important Conversion Metrics to Track

 As an essential part of your customer journey, tracking website traffic over time will show how you’re increasingly driving potential customers to your clients’ business.
 But it’s also important to monitor Traffic Sources to see which sites drive more website traffic.

-Google Analytics (GA4) has a lot of data available.
+Google Analytics (GA4) reporting tools have a lot of data available.
 But as an agency that tracks this data at scale for each client, you'll need a live dashboard to do it efficiently.
+There are too many critical GA4 metrics to track manually for each and every client.

 Google Analytics 4 (GA4) dashboard showing bounce rate metric